StreamScore

 Conceptual Mapping: Visualizing the Deliverability Ecosystem

-Email deliverability is inherently complex, involving multiple interconnected systems—from sending servers to inbox providers to domain-level configurations.
-To make sense of this ecosystem and guide dashboard design decisions, I created a conceptual map that visualizes how these components relate to one another and how data flows to the end user.
+To make sense of the Email deliverability ecosystem and guide dashboard design decisions, I created a conceptual map that visualizes how these components relate to one another and how data flows to the end user.

-By mapping this system, we were able to better prioritize which data points needed to be surfaced at a high level, and which details could be explored through deeper drill-downs.
-This approach ensured that users—whether technical or non-technical—could clearly understand where issues originate and how to take action across different layers of the email infrastructure.
+This approach ensured that users could clearly understand where issues originate and how to take action across different layers of the email infrastructure.

 User Story Mapping for Email Score Alert System